 As if he had come from where dreams are born.

 Dickinson’s refusal to meet the eminent visitor as merely a relation of his host might be connected to her own growing sense of vocation.
-Very soon, in 1858, she would commence gathering her poems into hand-sewn booklets we call “fascicles.”
+Very soon, in 1858, she would commence gathering her poems into hand-sewn booklets known as “fascicles.”
 We know that Emerson was an important source for the young poet because her first “gentle, yet Grave Preceptor,” Benjamin Franklin Newton (1821-1853), a student in her father’s law office during 1847-49 and a frequent visitor to the family, sent her a copy of Emerson’s Poems (1847), his first volume of collected poetry, as a farewell gift.
 Newton was Dickinson’s first contact with the liberal-leaning Unitarian version of Christianity championed by Emerson.
 In his recommendations, Newton offered the nineteen-year old poet-in-the-making a view of human dignity and sovereignty of self more elevating than her family’s Congregationalism with its dour Calvinist teachings about innate depravity and a wrathful God.
 The first person to encourage Dickinson’s poetic sensibility, Newton opened a new world of spirituality and reading to her, and his gift of Emerson’s poetry had a lasting effect.
 He marked several poems for her special perusal, which we will discuss in the Poems section.

 Dickinson mentioned Thoreau twice in her letters (L320 and L961) but with a familiarity that bespoke a deep engagement.
 For example, in August 1866, she wrote to Sue, who was vacationing at the seashore, and asked: